 5. Eat more carbs

-Finally, if step 1-4 are not enough: Consider whether you really need to be on a strict keto diet for health reasons.
+Finally, if steps 1-4 are not enough: Consider whether you really need to be on a strict keto diet for health reasons.

-If a more moderate or liberal diet (e.g. 50–100 grams of carbs per day) can still work for you, it may also likely lower your cholesterol.
-Just remember to choose good unprocessed carb sources (e.g. not wheat flour or refined sugar).
+If a more moderate or liberal low-carb diet (e.g. 50–100 grams of carbs per day) can still work for you, it may also lower your cholesterol.
+Just remember to choose unprocessed carb sources (e.g., not wheat flour or refined sugar).